KavinduLiyanage/OAuth-2.0/README.md

 or

 You can visit https://github.com/KavinduLiyanage/SSD, and download the zipped version of this project and open the extracted project using the IDE.

+## Setup API

+Step 2 - Navigate to 'api' folder
+Step 3 - Create Google OAuth Client from Google Cloud Console(Mentioned in the report) Step 4 - Download Client ID JSON file, rename it as 'credentials' and paste it in the 'api' folder Step 5 - Run 'npm install'
+Step 6 - Run 'npm start'

 ## Installation Script